 5. Create A Community Of Your Own

-Essentially all you have to do is let people know where to find you, be it Twitter or Facebook or Google+ and make sure you always reply everyone.
-As you continue to come up with killer articles new followers will start pouring in ready to spread the word about your awesome articles.
-This is where things get tough as these guys might unfollow you fairly easy once they decide that you no longer write epic stuff.
+Essentially all you have to do is let people know where to find you, be it Twitter, Facebook, or LinkedIn, and make sure you always reply to everyone.
+As you continue to come up with killer articles, new followers will start pouring in, ready to spread the word about your awesome articles.
+This is where things get tough as these guys might unfollow you fairly easily once they decide that you no longer write epic stuff.

 All In All